Financial Information

 Latest Results Announcement

-Condensed Interim Financial Statements For the six months and Financial Year ended 31 December 2022
+Condensed Interim Financial Information For the Six Months and Financial Year Ended 31 December 2023

-Condensed Consolidated Statement Of Profit Or Loss For The Six Months Ended 31 December 2022
+Condensed Consolidated Statement Of Profit Or Loss For The Six Months And Financial Year Ended 31 December 2023

-Condensed Consolidated Statement Of Profit Or Loss And Other Comprehensive Income For The Six Months Ended 31 December 2022
+Condensed Consolidated Statement Of Profit Or Loss And Other Comprehensive Income For The Six Months And Financial Year Ended 31 December 2023

-Condensed Statements Of Financial Position at 31 December 2022
+Condensed Statements Of Financial Position At 31 December 2023

 Review of Performance